Sezo-code/Tableau-Project/README.md

 Complain: 1 if the customer complained in the last 2 years, 0 otherwise

 ## Products
-MntWines: Amount spent on wine in last 2 years
+Wines: Amount spent on wine in last 2 years

-MntFruits: Amount spent on fruits in last 2 years
+Fruits: Amount spent on fruits in last 2 years

-MntMeatProducts: Amount spent on meat in last 2 years
+MeatProducts: Amount spent on meat in last 2 years

-MntFishProducts: Amount spent on fish in last 2 years
+FishProducts: Amount spent on fish in last 2 years

-MntSweetProducts: Amount spent on sweets in last 2 years
+SweetProducts: Amount spent on sweets in last 2 years

-MntGoldProds: Amount spent on gold in last 2 years
+GoldProds: Amount spent on gold in last 2 years

 # The Dahboard
 ![CUSTOMER DASHBOARD 2023](https://github.com/Sezo-code/Tableau-Project/assets/69414657/66001d75-bea1-4cad-918f-0a9959815078)